AESTHETICS

 Applying knowledge and understanding: As a further goal, students should achieve the capacity to use concepts and arguments arising from the aesthetic debate to interpret the different forms of artistic productions and, more generally, the cultural world.

-Making judgments: The course is intended to provide some basic tools for a critical reconstruction of the debate on environmental aesthetics.
+Making judgments: The course is intended to provide some basic tools for a critical reconstruction of the debate on pragmatist aesthetics.

 By the end of the course, students should gain adequate communicative skills apt to analyzing the current debate and expressing their own evaluations with clarity as well as on the basis of convenient arguments.